Middle School Faculty & Staff

 Whatever you do, work at it with all your heart, as working for the Lord, not for human masters, since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.

-Kyndall says that she’s excited to teach students that their creative abilities are a gift from God who created them in His own image.
+Mrs. Hancock is excited to teach students that their creative abilities come from the ultimate artist, God.
+One of her favorite scriptures is found in Isaiah 64:8.
+“Yet you, Lord, are our Father.
+We are the clay, you are the potter; we are all the work of your hand.”
 Her goal is to encourage students to think outside the box, to problem solve, and to communicate their beliefs and values in Christ through their artwork.
 Kyndall believes that art, partnered with scripture, can be a successful tool for overcoming stress, and promoting cognitive learning.

+Kyndall and her husband Gabriel have been married since 2019.
 When Kyndall isn’t teaching art, she enjoys painting in her studio and exhibiting her artwork in local galleries.
-In addition, she also loves spending time with her friends and family, going to church, traveling, visiting art museums, listening to music, running and playing basketball.
+In addition, she also loves spending time with her friends and family, traveling, visiting art museums, and spending time outdoors.

 Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.